 - Rescue – how did your friend survive previous attempts?
 Did he use less than lethal means, or were there friends or other people who came to his rescue?

 - Timing – some people attempt suicide expecting to be rescued.
 Linda rigged a vacuum cleaner hose from the tailpipe of her car in the garage into the passenger compartment, expecting her estranged husband to find her (and save her) when he came to pick up their children.
 She forgot he had a dentist appointment.
 As a result of that miscalculation, Linda died and almost killed her kids when carbon monoxide filled the house.

 When depression is present, suicidal persons can send out conflicting signals.
 One of the most dangerous periods is on the way down, when they are unhappy with life and close to the bottom but still have enough energy to carry out a plan.

 At the bottom of the curve, life is flat and depressed persons have little energy to do anything.
 This is when they don’t go to school or work, don’t seem to get anything done, and spend a lot of time unable or unwilling to get out of bed or off the couch.
 When they start to come out of the depression, that’s the next most dangerous period because they are beginning to regain energy and can again carry out a plan.
 Often friends are misled into thinking that the suicidal person is getting better: “He seemed so much happier the last few days….”
 That apparent happiness may be because the person has a plan and now has the energy to carry it out.

 Don’t Try to Be a Hero!

 Suicide intervention is risky.
 It places you in harm’s way, between a suicidal subject and the means of carrying out his plan.
 Your priority must always be your own personal safety first.
 Don’t try to be a hero, and don’t become a victim.
 Call for appropriate help from police, fire, or the local suicide crisis line.

-Get the e-Book, HELP!
-My Friend Is Suicidal, here.
+Get a copy of HELP!
+My Friend Is Suicidal.